-The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying audited consolidated statements of financial position as at December 31, 2019 and 2018 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years ended December 31, 2019, 2018 and 2017, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") of Canagold Resources Ltd. (formerly, Canarc Resource Corp.) (the "Company") should be read in conjunction with the accompanying audited consolidated statement of financial position as at December 31, 2020 and 2019 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years ended December 31, 2020, 2019 and 2018, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.